WenXian15/SystemOnChip/hdmi_dvi/ReadMe.txt

     outport_arlen_o = (BURST_LEN/4) - 1 where BURST_LEN=32

-    allocated_q has the unit of Byte, so increment by 32 means 32 bytes?
+    allocated_q has the unit of Byte, so increment by 32 means 32 * 32?

 //-------------//
 // axi request //